manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 Note that this introduce another important element of the JavaScript language - functions - which we are going to discuss in detail later in this book.

-Because keeping all these type coercion rules in mind isn't easy, and because not all of them are straight-forward, it really is recommended to always use the `===` comparison operator, which doesn't do any kind of type coercion and, as explained, compares value *and* type.
+Because keeping all these type coercion rules in mind isn't easy, and because not all of them are straightforward, it really is recommended to always use the `===` comparison operator, which doesn't do any kind of type coercion and, as explained, compares value *and* type.

 Let's now write a more complex JavaScript expression.
 Please enter and run `let a = "hello"` in the console.